ZHines2/PIOSI/docs/hero-manifestation-guide.md

 - `sluj`: The hero can inflict sluj damage on enemies.
 - `yeet`: The hero can knock back enemies.
 - `swarm`: The hero can deal turn-based damage to adjacent enemies.
+- `spicy`: Each "spicy" stat raises the amount the vittle heals for.

 ## Best Practices